jeongsk/The-Brain/README.md

 ![dashboard](./assets/graph_1.png)
 ![dashboard](./assets/graph_2.png)
 ![dashboard](./assets/graph_3.png)

+## Environment Variable Configuration

+The application dynamically routes requests based on the provided environment variables.

 ## Acknowledgements

 This project relies heavily on the open-source research and engineering from the **HKUDS (HKU Data Science Lab)** team.